xebialabs/xl-release-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 ?
 Do you want to use an custom Kubernetes namespace (current default is 'digitalai'): No ?
 Do you want to create custom Kubernetes namespace digitalai, it does not exist: Yes ?
 Product server you want to perform install for: dai-release [Digital.ai Release] ?
-Select the type of Image Registry: public [Custom Public Registry (Overrides defaults to use a specific custom public registry)]
+Select type of image registry: public [Custom Public Registry (Uses a specific custom registry)] ?
-?
 Enter the custom docker image registry name: localhost:5000 ?
 Enter the repository name (eg: <repositoryName> from <repositoryName>/<imageName>:<tagName>): myrepo ?
 Enter the image name (eg: <imageName> from <repositoryName>/<imageName>:<tagName>): xl-release